casparderksen/docker-thorntail-jee8-microprofile/README.md

 ## Java 8 in Docker

-When running Java 8 in a container, the following JVM options should be specified:
+When running in a container, the following JVM options should be specified:
-- respect CPU and memory limits: `-XX:+UnlockExperimentalVMOptions -XX:+UseCGroupMemoryLimitForHeap`
-- use all available heap in Docker: `-XX:MaxRAMFraction=1`
+- use all available heap in Docker: `-XX:MaxRAMFraction=1` in order to set memory from the container orchestrator
 - ensure sufficient entropy: `-Djava.security.egd=file:/dev/./urandom`

 When building the container, an exec-style entrypoint should be specified, in order to launch a single process